KvGeijer/tree-sitter-zote/README.md

 ## Installation

-This repo contains the generate C code, in line with what is expected from [tree-sitter](https://tree-sitter.github.io/tree-sitter/).
+This repo contains the generated C code, in line with what is expected from [tree-sitter](https://tree-sitter.github.io/tree-sitter/).
 This can then be compiled and integrated with most modern editors.

 The folder `queries` contains the queries for syntax highlighting, and should be used when integrating with your chosen editor.